JamesRioA/JamesRioA/README.md

 ## About

-Final-year B.S.
+A Graduate B.S.
 IT student who ships real software.
 I've contributed to an enterprise SaaS suite at Infinity Hub and built my own multi-tenant SaaS platform — Sursur and Gradoo — from architecture to deployment.
 I work across the full stack: database schema, API design, frontend UX, and real-time systems.
 Occasionally extends into IoT and ML when the project calls for it.
 CCNA-certified.

 ---